flowermariya/admin-panel-UI/README.md

 ## Features

-- **User Authentication**: Secure login and signup options to access the admin dashboard.
+- **User Authentication**: Secure login options to access the admin dashboard.
-- **Sales Management**: Create and view sales records, with the ability to filter through the sales data.
+- **Sales Management**: Create and view sales records.
-- **Product Management**: Add new products to the inventory, edit product details, and list all products with options to sort and search.
+- **Product Management**: Add new products to the inventory, delete product, and list all products with options to sort.
-- **Customer Management**: Register new customers, view customer profiles, and track customer engagements.
+- **Customer Management**: Register new customers, view customer profiles, and search customer.

 ## Technology Stack

 - **React.js**: A JavaScript library for building user interfaces with components.
 - **TypeScript**: An open-source language which builds on JavaScript by adding static type definitions.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
-- **Responsive Design**: Ensures that the web application is accessible and functional on various devices and screen sizes.

 ## Getting Started